bcgov/wordpress-document-repository/CSV_BULK_UPLOAD_README.md

 - **Encoding**: UTF-8 recommended
 - **Processing**: Server-side processing with progress tracking
 - **Security**: Nonce verification and permission checks
+- **Large Files**: For CSV files with 1000+ rows, consider splitting into smaller files (500-1000 rows each) to avoid timeout issues

 ## API Endpoints